-- Tee shirts bearing slogans are not appropriate - No ripped jeans - No provocative clothing such as short skirts, short tops - Footwear should be sensible and appropriate. - Some placements do allow training shoes.
-Do not assume this is the case check first - Where there are religious or cultural issues that affect adherence to the uniform policy; please seek advice from the Co-Programme Leader prior to commencing placement

-- Pregnant students are able to obtain a replacement uniform free of charge to accommodate their pregnancy - All students should wear their uniform when attending mandatory training sessions at UWE - Students can purchase replacement uniforms from reception at Glenside and Gloucester campuses or online via the Students' Union
+- Tee shirts bearing slogans are not appropriate. - No ripped jeans - No short skirts, short tops - Footwear should be sensible and appropriate. - Some placements do allow training shoes.
+Do not assume this is the case check first. - Where there are religious or cultural issues that affect adherence to the uniform policy; please seek advice from the Co-Programme Leader prior to commencing placement. - Pregnant students can obtain a replacement uniform free of charge to accommodate their pregnancy. - All students should wear their uniform when attending mandatory training and skills days sessions at UWE. - Students can purchase replacement uniforms from reception at Glenside campus or online via the Students' Union